rightjs/rightjs-home/docs/en/philosophy.md

 languages programming.

-We specifically choose object-oriented structures and functionality injection approach, providing a clean and reliable working skeleton, which can be easily bended, patched and overridden when your task requires any sort of customization.
+We specifically choose object-oriented structures and functionality injection approach, providing a clean and reliably working skeleton, which can be easily bended, patched and overridden when your task requires any sort of customization.

 If you can hack it on the server-side, you don't need to change your habits and can